bartvanderwal/mdbook-collapsed/README.md

 This project is licensed under the [MIT License](https://opensource.org/license/mit).

+## Note on the use of ChatGPT

+ChatGPT did also write large parts of this `README.md` and `CONTRIBUTING.md` so I think it has some 'understanding' what it does.
+The idea is not that complicated.
+Actually I was surprised something like this did NOT exist yet.
+Perhaps it does, and I can't find it.
+But ChatGPT did advise to use the plugin `mdbook-collapsible` to get what I wanted.
+But it turned out that did NOT exist, it was a complete fabrication.

+My use of ChatGPT does not mean my endorsing of this technology.
+I read Nick Bostrom's book [`Superintelligence: Paths, Dangers, Strategies` (2014)](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies) and it scared me.
+Though I don't believe LLM's themselves will cause the singularity, they could be an important brick on the road to AGI. :scared

+I believe LLM's will be a 10x factor, sooner than `Functional programming`.
+Read Mark Seemann's excellent post [`Yes, Silver Bullet`](https://blog.ploeh.dk/2019/07/01/yes-silver-bullet/) on this (2019).

 ## Contact

-For any questions or issues, please contact the project maintainer at bartvanderwal at gmail dot com.
+For any questions or issues, please contact the project maintainer at bartvanderwal at han dot nl.